seanwhs/Tutorials/NextJS/Greymatter-PDF/1-Hybrid-Architecture.md

 ## Part 1 Summary

 By this point you have: a running Next.js 16 + React 19.2 project named `greymatter-pdf`, with the React Compiler enabled, a purposeful `src/` folder layout that anticipates every future Part, a raised Server Action body size limit ready for PDF byte payloads, and a safe `.env.local` pattern with git already ignoring secrets.
 Part 2 begins filling in `src/workers` and `src/components/viewer` with the actual PDF rendering pipeline.

-*(A separate Reference Appendix note covers deeper dives on Server vs. Client Components, how the React Compiler works internally, and a glossary — ask for it separately if you want it.)*